eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 Status: approved

-When the ServerState deletes a workload from its State, the ServerState shall insert the DeleteConditions from the delete graph into the deleted workload.
+When the ServerState deletes a workload from its State, the ServerState shall insert the DeleteConditions from the delete graph into the `DeletedWorkload` message.

 Rationale: The DeleteConditions allow an Ankaios agent to determine the correct circumstances when a workload is allowed to be deleted.